pasbec/ttrss-auth-ldap/README.md

 # ttrss-auth-ldap

-LDAP authentication plugin for [Tiny Tiny RSS](https://tt-rss.org) forked from [TTRSS-Auth-LDAP](https://github.com/hydrian/TTRSS-Auth-LDAP) - cleaned up, updated.
-Active Directory authentication is now also supported without some dedicated bind-account.
+LDAP authentication plugin for [Tiny Tiny RSS](https://tt-rss.org) forked from [TTRSS-Auth-LDAP](https://github.com/hydrian/TTRSS-Auth-LDAP) - updated and extended:
+ - Active Directory authentication is now supported *without* some dedicated bind-account.
+ - There is a new filter for admin-users.
+ - Full name and email can be fetched from LDAP.

  A full Docker Compose example setup can be found [here](https://github.com/pasbec/ttrss-docker-compose).

 ## Setup